We use cookies to improve your experience. By using our site, you agree to our use of cookies. Read more in our Cookies Policy.

 Data Security

-Rural Life Living Museum is committed to keeping your personal information safe and secure and we have security policies and technical measures in place to help protect your information.
+We are committed to keeping your personal information safe and secure and we have security policies and technical measures in place to help protect your information.

 We will put in place procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction.
 Personal data will only be transferred to a data processing company if they are approved by us and agree to comply with these procedures and policies, or if they put in place adequate security measures.